vtocitu365/Data-Visualization/README.md

 1. How many planets were discovered each year?
 2. Which planetary discovery methods have been the most effective?
-3. How has the median Radius and Period changed ove the years?
+3. How has the median Period changed ove the years?

 ## Design